Morning, Thursday, 14th May 2020

 THIS EVENT IS CPD CERTIFIED

-This seminar will discuss flooding and coastal erosion risk management policy - looking at:
+This conference will discuss the next steps for flooding and coastal erosion risk management policy in England.

 - Implementing the National Flood and Coastal Erosion Risk Management Strategy for England;